Keeping the Software on Your Ubuntu Server Up to Date

 sudo do-release-upgrade

-This will calculate all the packages that will be upgraded and ask you if you want to continue.
-Don’t just say yes - read the list of packages and make sure you understand what upgrading them means to your setup.
+This will calculate the full list of package changes and ask for confirmation.
+Don’t just say yes – read through the list and make sure you understand what upgrading means for your setup.